fishhack66/PAL-1-Stuff/BASIC Games, etc/BORG ATTACK/README.md

 unless the pilot is extremely lucky with a perfect shot, it will two successful hits to disable the Cube.
 Unfortunately, the Cube possesses superior weapons...

-Chandra V Stace Station (at 0,0) can reload the pod's torpedoes and recharge sheilds; but, in the meantime, the Borg will have moved twice by the next time you jump: once when you jumped to Chandra and again when you go back out.
+Chandra V Space Station (at 0,0) can reload the pod's torpedoes and recharge sheilds; but, in the meantime, the Borg will have moved twice by the next time you jump: once when you jumped to Chandra and again when you go back out.

 In play testing, I found I will win about half the time, and fail most often when I take risks (shades of Tom Paris!).
 Factors such as